klauspost/compress/README.md

  * Uses the faster deflate
  * Uses SSE 4.2 CRC32 calculations.

-Speed increase is up to 30%.
-Without SSE 4.1, speed is roughly equivalent, but compression shoudl be slightly better.
+Speed increase is up to 3x of the standard library.
+Without SSE 4.1, speed is roughly equivalent, but compression should be slightly better.